 10. Don't wear clothes that are too tight.

-Stay positive and don't stress too much on the problem of low blood pressure during pregnancy.
-Just be aware and take the proper medications.
+Stay positive and don't worry too much about low blood pressure during pregnancy.
+Just stay aware and take the proper medications.
 This way, your pregnancy will be a more pleasant experience.